 There is significant uncertainty related to the third-party coverage and reimbursement of newly approved drugs.
 Such third-party payors include government health programs such as Medicare, managed care providers, private health insurers and other organizations.
 We intend to seek approval to market our product candidates in the U.S., Europe and other selected foreign jurisdictions.
 Market acceptance and sales of our product candidates in both domestic and international markets will depend significantly on the availability of adequate coverage and reimbursement from third-party payors for any of our product candidates and may be affected by existing and future health care reform measures.
-Government and other third-party payors are increasingly attempting to contain healthcare costs by limiting both coverage and the level of reimbursement for my product candidates.
-These payors may conclude that our product candidates are less safe, less effective or less cost-effective than existing or future introduced products, and third-party payors may not approve our product candidates for coverage and reimbursement for these product candidates.
+Government and other third-party payors are increasingly attempting to contain healthcare costs by limiting both coverage and the level of reimbursement for new drugs and, as a result, they may not cover or provide adequate payment for our product candidates.
+These payors may conclude that our product candidates are less safe, less effective or less cost-effective than existing or future introduced products, and third-party payors may not approve our product candidates for coverage and reimbursement or may cease providing coverage and reimbursement for these product candidates.